nandan858/zomato-landing-page-10622/readme.md

 Zomato Landing Page 10622
-This is a basic web development project built with html and css Tis is new Setup Branch
+This is a basic web development project built with html and css This is new Setup Branch